 Macmillan Cancer Information and Support Service

-The Macmillan Cancer Information & Support Service (MCISS) has provided support to anyone affected by cancer for 10 years so if you, or a relative or friend, or are a carer of someone with cancer, or a health professional, we're here to help you.
+The Macmillan Cancer Information & Support Service (MCISS) has provided support to anyone affected by cancer for over 10 years so if you, or a relative or friend, or are a carer of someone with cancer, or a health professional, we're here to help you.

 You can call in for a brief visit to browse and select literature relating to cancer, or you can drop in and chat to one of our trained volunteers for as long as you need to.
 If you are unable to attend Noble’s Hospital, you can always give us a call on the number below and we will post information to you.

 - A place to talk about the issues that can affect you or your family, relatives, or friends when facing cancer.

 - Provision of information relating to the wider issues of cancer, such as financial benefits, off-Island travel and travel insurance, hair loss and haircare.

 - The LookAhead service, providing advice and support for people experiencing hair loss as a result of cancer treatment.

 - Provision of literature including leaflets, books, and videos on specific cancer types, including wider issues encountered when living with cancer such as breathlessness and fatigue.

 - Provision of literature to health care professionals who wish to learn more about a specific cancer topic.